Biden: G-7 to ban Russian gold in response to Ukraine war | Headlines

 - Germany

-President Joe Biden said Sunday that the United States and other Group of Seven leading economies will announce a ban on imports of gold from Russia, a step the leaders hope will further isolate Russia economically over its invasion of Ukraine.
+President Joe Biden said Sunday that the United States and other Group of Seven leading economies will ban imports of gold from Russia, the latest in a series of sanctions that the club of democracies hopes will further isolate Russia economically over its invasion of Ukraine.

 A formal announcement was expected Tuesday as the leaders meet for their annual summit.

-Biden and his Group of Seven allies will huddle on the summit's opening day Sunday on strategies to secure energy supplies and tackle inflation, aiming to keep the fallout from Russia's invasion of Ukraine from splintering the global coalition working to punish Moscow.
+Biden and his counterparts will huddle on the summit's opening day Sunday to discuss how to secure energy supplies and tackle inflation, aiming to keep the fallout from Russia's invasion of Ukraine from splintering the global coalition working to punish Moscow.

-Senior Biden administration officials said gold is Moscow's second-largest export after energy, and that banning imports would make it more difficult for Russia to participate in global markets.
+Senior Biden administration officials said gold is Moscow's second-largest export after energy.
+Banning imports would make it more difficult for Russia to participate in global markets, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)